elastisys/ck8s-cluster/README.md

 export KUBECONFIG=$(pwd)/clusters/$CLOUD_PROVIDER/${ENVIRONMENT_NAME}/rke/kube_config_eck-wc.yaml
 ./scripts/deploy-wc.sh clusters/$CLOUD_PROVIDER/${ENVIRONMENT_NAME}/infra/infra.json
 ```

+The option `--interactive` mode can be used when running `deploy-wc/sc.sh` to decide whether or not you want to apply upgrades to helm charts.

+### Store environment in Vault

 You can use Vault to store all data about the environment securely.
 This includes ssh-keys, passwords, IP addresses, etc.